Key Quote

 Technique 1 — FORMAL REGISTER AS WEAPON

-Elizabeth mirrors Darcy's own elevated register to dismantle his assumptions — she weaponises (turns into a weapon) his own linguistic code (style of speech) against him.
-'Afforded me the fullest belief' is deliberately polysyllabic (many-syllabled), excessively formal phrasing that turns politeness into a blade.
+Elizabeth mirrors Darcy's own elevated register to dismantle his assumptions — she weaponisesweaponises — Turns something into a tool of attack his own linguistic codelinguistic code — A particular style or system of language use against him.
+'Afforded me the fullest belief' is deliberately polysyllabicpolysyllabic — many-syllabled, excessively formal phrasing that turns politeness into a blade.

 The controlled, precise syntax contrasts with Darcy's fragmented proposal — she is composed where he was undone.
 This verbal mastery positions Elizabeth as Darcy's intellectual equal — the very quality that will eventually make their love genuine.